-Trikatu is a blend of ginger, black pepper and pippali (Indian black pepper) and is the traditional formula for increasing the digestion and metabolism, reducing cholesterol, losing weight, removing congestion, and balancing Kapha dosha.
+Trikatu is a blend of ginger, black pepper, and pippali (Indian black pepper) and is the traditional formula for increasing digestion and metabolism, reducing cholesterol, losing weight, removing congestion, and balancing Kapha dosha.

 Directions: For weight loss, take 1/2 to 1 teaspoon of Trikatu Churna mixed in a small spoonful of honey before each meal; wash it down with a few sips of warm water.

 13. Drink an ACV, Honey, and Lemon Tonic Three Times Daily

 This fairly well-known concoction is cleansing, reducing, and naturally energizing.
 By drinking this tonic first thing in the morning on an empty stomach, and again between each meal, you will begin to flush out the system, boost the digestive fire, and speed up the metabolism.